American Council of Trustees and Alumni: Phillip Merrill Award

 Each year, ACTA gives out the Philip Merrill Award for Outstanding Contributions to Liberal Arts Education.
 This award “honors individuals who advance liberal arts education, core curricula, and the teaching of Western civilization and American history."
 Award winners have included Robert David “KC” Johnson, professor of history at Brooklyn College; Benno Schmidt, Chairman of the Board of Trustees of City University of New York; historian David McCullough; Tom Rollins, founder of the Teaching Company; and Robert Zimmer, President of the University of Chicago.

 Jerry L. Martin Prize

 ACTA gives out the Jerry L. Martin Prize for Excellence in College Trusteeship on an occasional basis.
 Named after ACTA's first president, the prize honors trustees who have contributed to liberal education and best practices at their institutions.
+Award winners have included Charles T. (Tom) McMillen, Regent, University System of Maryland, and former U.S. representative; Paul S. Levy, Trustee Emeritus, University of Pennsylvania Board of Trustees; Wallace Hall, Regent, University of Texas System; and Karrin Taylor Robson, Regent, Arizona State University.